ToneAr/ToneAr/README.md

 ---

 The profile picture is generated in Wolfram Language.
 It's a stack of parametric curves transformed through rotation matrices and eigenvalue-based stretching, with fractal harmonics layered on top and some randomness introduced in there, seeded with the string `"Tony"`.
-They are then stacked in 3D and viewd 'top-down'.
+They are then stacked in 3D and viewed 'top-down'.

 ---